RevolutionTech/django-pigeon/README.md

     self.assertResponseRedirects('/foo/', '/bar/')
 ```

-If you have a list of views that you want to verify are rendering as 200 without adding any special assertion logic, you can simply override the `get200s` method, which should return a list of URLs. django-pigeon will construct a test that checks that rendering all of these URLs results in a 200:
+If you have a list of views that you want to verify are rendering as 200 without adding any special assertion logic, you can simply override the `get200s` and `getAPI200s` methods, which should return a list of URLs. django-pigeon will construct test methods that check that rendering all of these URLs results in a 200:

 ```python
 class FooTestCase(RenderTestCase):